bitmakerlabs/dev_environment_setup/README.md

 	2. Download Ubuntu from the internet, then transfer it to a USB or DVD
 	3. Install Ubuntu from that media to the designated space on your machine

-The section that follows is cribbed from Ubuntu's [offical install guide](http://www.ubuntu.com/download/desktop/install-desktop-latest).
+The section that follows is cribbed from Ubuntu's [official install guide](http://www.ubuntu.com/download/desktop/install-desktop-latest).
 Feel free to follow along from the source instead.

 ### Part One Preparing Your Hard Drive